 While the interpretation of a Product Owner’s role varies between companies, it is always agreed that it is the Product Owner who creates and maintains the product vision and chalks out the product roadmap.
-In accordance with the schedules set, he or she plans releases, prioritizes tasks and grooms the Product Backlog.
+In accordance with the schedules set, he or she plans releases, prioritizes tasks, and grooms the Product Backlog.
 All this is done while stringently following Scrum processes and attending all Scrum meetings.

 “The people who are best suited to the role thrive on accountability, visibility, and the art of negotiation”—Scrum Alliance

-1. Keeps the customer happy:
+1. Keeps the Customer Happy

 Your skills as a Product Owner need to go beyond just complying with everything that the customer says.
 You should have the skill to look beyond what they are requesting, and present them with possibilities that they haven’t even thought of.
 Everyone likes to have more, and giving your customers more will keep them happy.

 A product owner has to work with many different groups of people.
-They have to liaise with multiple teams, developers, customers, stakeholders and other product owners and make sure that there is alignment with respect to time, budgets and requirements.
+They have to liaise with multiple teams, developers, customers, stakeholders, and other product owners and make sure that there is alignment with respect to time, budgets, and requirements.
 The skill to collaborate is essential for a product owner working on critical projects.

-3. Resolves Conflicts:
+3. Resolves Conflicts

 As a product owner, you have a lot to deal with.
-Unreasonable customers with difficult requirements, or a team that is sensitive and unwilling to work with the customer, or even stakeholders who are at loggerheads.
-A skill that will help you in these difficult situations is that of conflict resolution.
+Unreasonable customers with difficult requirements, or a team that is sensitive and unwilling to work with the customer or even stakeholders who are at loggerheads.
+A skill that will help you in these difficult situations is that conflict resolution.
 Having the ability to dissolve disagreements and act as a mediator or negotiator will come in handy to diffuse any animosity that may arise with or between stakeholders and development team members.

-4. Has Knowledge of Scrum:
+4. Has Knowledge of Scrum

-As a Product Owner you will mostly lead Agile projects.
+As a Product Owner, you will mostly lead Agile projects.
 You will also be required to guide your team and help them understand the requirements and what is expected of them.
 While the Product Owner need not have a technical background, he or she should have sufficient domain knowledge, and should certainly have agile and scrum skills.
 This skill is essential in order to help team members follow the right processes at the time of product development.
 Though one would argue that this is a core responsibility of a Scrum Master, Product Owners without this skill can be ineffective.

-5. Knows when to delegate:
+5. Knows When to Delegate

-You may be used to juggling a number of responsibilities and may be an excellent multitasker—but knowing when and what to delegate is a skill which you must learn.
+You may be used to juggling a number of responsibilities and may be an excellent multitasker—but knowing when and what to delegate is a skill that you must learn.
 This will make your life much simpler and give you time to focus on strategic product management tasks that need your attention.

 Facilitating dialogue is another skill that most successful Product Owners have mastered.
-Your role is not merely to relay messages from stakeholders to the development team and back, but rather to facilitate the conversation and decision making, thus empowering the team and aiding transparency.
+Your role is not merely to relay messages from stakeholders to the development team and back, but rather to facilitate the conversation and decision-making, thus empowering the team and aiding transparency.

-7. Conveys the Product Story:
+7. Conveys the Product Story

 A major part of your job is to convey the product vision to the development team and conversely let the stakeholders know how far the development team has reached in the product development cycle.
-This all-important skill helps you motivate team members, keep stakeholder happy and also garner the support of senior management by effectively conveying your product features and implementations.
+This all-important skill helps you motivate team members, keep stakeholders happy and also garner the support of senior management by effectively conveying your product features and implementations.

-What’s the one thing, as a product owner, do you need to do really well?
+What’s the one thing, as a product owner, you need to do really well?
 That’s right!
 Manage the product backlog.
 Prioritization may be underrated, but it’s a skill that you must cultivate in order to be a successful product owner.

-Product Owner Soft Skills:
+Product Owner Soft Skills

 - Empathy: Being empathetic towards both your customers and your team should be part of your winning personality.

-Product Owner Hard Skills:
+Product Owner Hard Skills

-- Analytical skills: Analytical skills are crucial to ensure that you are able to accurately define product requirements.
+- Analytical Skills: Analytical skills are crucial to ensure that you are able to accurately define product requirements.
 Though analytical skills are often the domain of business analysts, as a Product Owner, you will perform business analysis too.

-- Core domain skills: Depending on the industry you work in, you will need to learn core domain skills.
+- Core Domain Skills: Depending on the industry you work in, you will need to learn core domain skills.
 For example, if you are a product owner in a finance company, you will need to have knowledge of core banking in order to build the best products.

-Product Owner Technical Skills:
+Product Owner Technical Skills

 While the debate on whether a product owner should have sound technical skills or not has been raging ever since the creation of this role, one thing that most experts and product owners themselves agree on is that they must possess at least basic knowledge of technical core concepts.
 These would include: